PartImageNet: A Large, High-Quality Dataset of Parts: Experiments

 \section{Experiments}

-In this section, we conduct extensive experiments on our proposed PartImageNet for different tasks including part discovery, semantic segmentation and few-shot classification.
-We broadly evaluate classic methods along with some of the state-of-the-art models and set up a new baseline on this benchmark.
-We notice that all these methods do not take part annotation into account and thus their performance is estimated to get improved after exploiting part information.
-We leave such interesting works to the future.
+In this section, we conduct extensive experiments on our proposed PartImageNet for different tasks including semantic part segmentation, object segmentation and few-shot learning.
+We broadly evaluate classic methods along with some of the state-of-the-art models to set up a set of baselines on this benchmark.
+While all these methods do not take part annotations into account, we further show that by exploiting annotated parts, the performance on object segmentation and few-shot learning could get a non-trivial improvement.